syeadz/logisim-8-bit-processor/README.md

 #### C Examples

+* `examples/fib.c` - Calculates the 13th Fibonacci number and writes it to the 7-segment display
 * `examples/if.c` - Simple if statements that writes to the 7-segment display
 * `examples/while.c` - Simple while loop that writes to the 7-segment display
 * `examples/for.c` - Simple for loop that writes to the 7-segment display